matryer/moq/README.md

 Moq creates a struct that has a function field for each method, which you can declare in your test code.

-This this example, Moq generated the `EmailSenderMock` type:
+In this example, Moq generated the `EmailSenderMock` type:

 ```go
 func TestCompleteSignup(t *testing.T) {